Into the Unknown: The Dardeen Family

 Unfortunately, they did not get out in time.

-The murdered newborn baby girl shouldn't have been there, as her mother wasn't due to give birth for almost two months, and her presence at the scene told police just what a horrific ordeal her family had been through.
+The murdered newborn baby girl, whose name on her gravestone is Casey Elaine, shouldn't have been there, as her mother wasn't due to give birth for almost two months.
+Her presence at the scene told police just what a horrific ordeal her family had been through.
 Elaine had been beaten so severely she'd gone into labor and given birth to the girl during the attack, and then the killer or killers murdered the baby the same way they had the rest of the occupants of the home.

 THE INVESTIGATION: Police found signs that the Dardeens' killer attempted to clean up the scene after the brutal attacks.
 Elaine, Peter, and the baby girl were tucked into bed after their deaths.
 The home itself was in order, with no signs of ransacking or searching, and nothing appeared to be missing according to family.

-A small amount of marijuana was found in the house, but the amount was small enough police didn't believe it was related to dealing.
-The Dardeens weren't known to be in debt beyond the ordinary car loans and mortgage for the mobile home, and they weren't gamblers or involved in any other crime, either.
+Marijuana was found in the house, but the amount was small enough police didn't believe it was related to dealing.
+The Dardeens weren't known to be in debt beyond the ordinary car loans and the mortgage for their mobile home, and they weren't gamblers or involved in any other crime, either.

 Leads quickly ran dry as police explored every possible motive and came up with nothing.
 It didn't take long for the Dardeen family murders to go cold.
 Over the years, the case was featured on America's Most Wanted as well as podcasts, true crime websites, and blogs like this one.